Indigenous Cultural Themes

 2 hour workshops

-Writing about Country
+Writing About Country

 Shiralee is a proud indigenous Noongar/Gunaikernai woman.
 James' family is of migrant and refugee origin.
 Both have lived in city and rural Australia.
 Their combined heritage enables them to offer unique insight into the theme, the mentor texts, and the ways suggested by the VCAA that students could write about country.